 At this Renaissance convent-museum, you travel back in time to a nearly perfectly preserved 600 year old Dominican monastery.
 It was paid for by Medici family money, designed by the stellar architect Michelozzo, and decorated with delicate frescos by one of the most sublime painters of the Renaissance — Fra Angelico.

 Fra Angelico was a devout monk who, with Giotto and Donatello, helped transform the art world and usher in the Renaissance.
 His humanistic pieces, with delicate palettes, led him to be dubbed the “Angelic Painter” or Il Beato (the Blessed).
 Giorgio Vasari described Fra Angelico as a “rare and perfect talent.”

-The highlight of the San Marco Museum is the Sala dell' Ospizio, where the most important Fra Angelico paintings are housed, including The Last Judgment, The Crucifixion and Saints, and The Annunciation (at the top of the stairs).
+The highlight of the San Marco Museum is the Sala del Beato Angelico, where the most important Fra Angelico paintings are housed, including The Last Judgment, The Crucifixion and Saints, and The Annunciation (which assaults you at the top of the stairs).

 8. Masaccio Frescos, Brancacci Chapel, Florence